Nitrokey/nethsm/docs/clustering.md

 In other words, only perform a restore in a cluster with backups done in the same cluster.
 If you want to restore a foreign backup on a node, first safely remove it from its cluster, then factory reset it and restore the backup.

-### Operational redundancy

-**A cluster of `N` nodes will continue to operate as long as at least `(N/2)+1` nodes are healthy and reachable.** That minimal amount of healthy, reachable nodes is called the **quorum**.

-This implies the following scenarios.

-#### One node goes down and quorum is still reached

-In a 3-node cluster, if one node fails (crashes or becomes unreachable due to network conditions), the two other nodes will continue to work and serve requests.

-If the failed node is still healthy (e.g. it was just a network problem), it will be inoperable while isolated (not even read-only).

-However if the node recovers, it will cleanly resynchronize with the rest of the cluster and become operable again, without losing data.

-If it never recovers, it has to be removed from the cluster (see next section), factory reset, and go through the join process again from scratch.

-#### A network partition happens and quorum is still reached

-This is just a generalization of the previous scenario.
-In a 7-nodes cluster where e.g. 3 nodes are in one physical location A and 4 nodes are in another location B, a network problem isolating A and B would mean the following:

-- The 4 nodes in location A are meeting the quorum (4 in this case), so they continue to operate.
-- The 3 nodes in location B are **not** meeting the quorum (still 4), so they will stop operating (even read-only).
-- If the network issue is resolved, the 3 nodes will cleanly join back the 4 others.

-#### The quorum is durably lost

-A failure causing all subsets of the cluster to lose quorum will render the cluster and its data completely lost, unless the failure is resolved.
-In this case, nodes must be factory-reset and a backup must be restored.

-This can happen for example if a single node fails in a 2-node cluster (where the quorum is 2).
-In this situation, the failed node can not be cleanly removed from the cluster after the fact, because the remaining healthy node is already inoperable since it has lost quorum.

-Hence it is advised to always have an odd amount of nodes in a cluster, and to back up often.

-For more information, see [etcd FAQ](https://etcd.io/docs/v3.6/faq/#why-an-odd-number-of-cluster-members)

 ### Removing a node cleanly